V0lk3n/V0lk3n.github.io/writeup/DeadSecCTF-2023/DeadSecCTF2023-WriteUp.md

 ARGH!
 Apparently, there is some protection.
 At this moment we need to think, what kind of protection can be there...
 First think that i was thinking is, maybe we arent allowed to type "flag.txt".
 So how can i specify this file without giving the full name?

 If you know, you know!
-If you didnt, i dont really know which ressource to give.
+And if you didn't, i dont really know which ressource to give.
 But you need to know that in bash you can specify "?" character to guess some letter if you provide some of them.

 Here is an example using "/bin/whoami"